-If you’ve read much Scripture, you know it’s filled with the promises of God, but did you know it’s also full of evidence of the promises of God fulfilled?
-We sometimes fail to recognize those answers because the promise and fulfillment are usually separated by both pages and time.
+If you’ve read much Scripture, you know it’s filled with the promises of God, but it’s also full of evidence of the promises of God fulfilled.
+Do you want to learn how to see the promises of God fulfilled in your life?
+Maybe you wonder, “Does God keep His promises?
+Will He keep His promises to me?”
+We sometimes fail to recognize those answers because the promise and its fulfillment are usually separated by both pages and time.

 Promises of God fulfilled in unlikely ways